 Maxim: The largish space offers both a lunch buffet and dim sum daily.
 Go for the dim sum when visiting Maxim.
 Prices for dim sum range from $2 to $5 for each offering, and 4 or 5 items will feed several people nicely making this a very inexpensive lunch choice.
 The selection is better, as in most dim sum restaurants, on the weekend where crowds swell in the hundreds with longer wait times.

 Kirin Court: Kirin is the most attractive and clean restaurants offering dim sum in the Dallas area.
 The staff is helpful and quick, but short on the English language.
 This is easily overcome by using the point and smile method.
 Best selection on the weekends, but Kirin offers half price dim sum during the week until 3pm.
 On weekends it is best to arrive very early or after 1:30 to avoid the largest crowd press.
 Order the lobster balls on the weekend.
+Half price weekdays but the selection is limited to the essentials.

-Hong Kong Royal: Previously located in the Kirin Court space, Hing Kong is now located in the suburbs of Carrollton.
+Hong Kong Royal: Previously located in the Kirin Court space, Hong Kong is now located in the suburbs of Carrollton.
 Dim sum if offered all day, which can be a wonderful choice late at night where each dish is prepared fresh when ordered.
 The dim sum choices are laid out in picture form for easy ordering.
 Communication is never a problem at Hong Kong and the food is top notch.
 Especially wonderful are the shrimp and spinach dumplings.

 JS Chen: Chen also serves dim sum all day and has two locations to choose from.
 The service is especially precarious but some of the dishes make up for what the human intervention lacks.
 Despite past service gaffs, lunch is a quick in and out.
 Especially good are the dumplings and curried cuttlefish.